 Most Spitz nevi are diagnosed after the entire tumour has been removed and sent to a pathologist for examination under the microscope.
 If the tumour shows any unusual features, the tissue may be sent to a pathologist who specializes in diagnosing skin lesions, called a dermatopathologist, to give a final diagnosis.

 Spitz nevi are made up of melanocytes that are found in the epidermis, dermis, or both.
 In the epidermis, melanocytes in the tumour form groups called nests.
 The nests are often separated from each other and from the epidermis by open spaces called clefts.

-As the nevus grows, melanocytes eventually enter into the dermis.
+As the nevus grows, melanocytes eventually enter the dermis.
 At the top of the dermis, melanocytes can be seen in nests, single cells, or both.
 As melanocytes go deeper into the dermis, the melanocytes get smaller in size.
 This process is called maturation.
-Maturation is an important feature that pathologists look for when examining a Spitz nevus under the microscope.
+Maturation is an important feature that pathologists look for when examining a Spitz nevus under a microscope.

 Round pink structures called Kamino bodies are often seen in a Spitz nevus.
 Kamino bodies are found in the epidermis and can be a helpful clue under the microscope in recognizing a Spitz nevus.

 Junctional means that all of the melanocytes in the Spitz nevus were found in the epidermis on the surface of the skin.

 Compound means that the melanocytes in the Spitz nevus were found in both the epidermis on the surface of the skin and in the dermis below.

 Dermal or intradermal means that all of the melanocytes in the Spitz nevus were found in a layer of the skin just below the surface called the dermis.